 Insider tip: The best streets to hit are Barton and Essex.
 Essex will often (I hope this year they are doing it!) close the street to all traffic to make it safe!

 Neighborhood: Richland/Central and Whitland

-This neighborhood is ground zero for Halloween, with the busiest street being Richland.
+This neighborhood is ground zero for Halloween, with the busiest street being Richland and the busiest block is the 3700 block.
 Traffic cops are hired, hundreds of pumpkins are carved and put out on display and neighbors go through gallons and gallons of candy.
 And several homes that go all out (and we mean ALL OUT) don’t even decorate until the 31st each year.
 But here are few to enjoy as the big day approaches.

 Insider tip: Get here early to find a parking spot.
 Whitland, Richland and Central are the busiest streets.